zeropaper/web/src/pages/blog/run-oauth2-server-open-source-api-security.md

-For example when using [CircleCI](https://circleci.com) (the OAuth2 Client, you perform an OAuth2 Flow to grant CircleCI access to your repositories on GitHub (the OAuth2 Server, this would be ORY Hydra).
+For example when using [CircleCI](https://circleci.com) (the OAuth2 Client, you perform an OAuth2 Flow to grant CircleCI access to your repositories on GitHub (the OAuth2 Server, this would be Ory Hydra).
 GitHub will ask you what repositories you want to grant access to and if it is ok to grant other data (access to your email address, profile picture, ...)
 CircleCI has requested: